mhevery/Largo-docs/Codex/Largo-custom-functions.md

 **H**

 - `largo_header()`: outputs the header.
 Found in `/inc/header-footer.php`.
-- `largo_header_js()`: outputs javascript that determines which size of the header banner image to load, based on window width.
+- `largo_header_js()`: outputs JavaScript that determines which size of the header banner image to load, based on window width.
 Found in `/inc/enqueue.php`.
 - `largo_have_featured_posts()`: Determines if there are any featured posts.
 Found in `/inc/featured-content.php`.
 - `largo_have_homepage_featured_posts()`: Determines if there are any featured posts on the homepage.
 Found in `/inc/featured-content.php`.

 **M**

-- `largo_mailchimp_rss()`: Creates a custom RSS feed for Mailchip's RSS feed import, including thumbnail images.
+- `largo_mailchimp_rss()`: Creates a custom RSS feed for MailChimp's RSS feed import, including thumbnail images.
 References `/feed-mailchimp.rss`.
 Use the `*|RSSITEM:IMAGE|*` merge tag in your MailChimp template.
 Found in `/inc/cached-core-functions.php`.
 - `largo_module_shortcode( $atts, $content, $code )`: Adds the shortcode module, used for pullquotes and asides within posts.
 Included for backwards compatibility; no longer used.
 Found in `/inc/editor.php`.

 **R**